 SHSU’s Communications team is committed to protecting and raising the university’s profile in the media.
 Our Communications team writes engaging content, bringing the many stories of SHSU faculty, staff and students to life through informative stories and compelling visuals.
 By creating sharable content, they serve to reach the broadest possible audience, serving readers and viewers, both inside and outside the university.

 If you have an event, accomplishment or potential story you'd like to publicize, please contact our office to share your idea.

-To provide clear and concise communications, university policy states that all media inquiries should be directed to the following university spokespeople:
+To provide clear and concise communications, university policy states that all media inquiries should be directed to university communications:

 Reporting and Filming on Campus

 SHSU welcomes news media to its public campus.
-However, as a professional courtesy, we ask that members of the media contact Wes Hamilton, communications manager, prior to filming or photographing on campus.
+However, as a professional courtesy, we ask that members of the media contact Emily Binetti prior to filming or photographing on campus.

 If you want existing video footage of Sam Houston State University, please contact Mike Foster.

 Have A Great Story About SHSU?
 We Want To Know!

 Today@Sam is an online news center featuring news from around the university.
 We are looking for the best stories, news and research to engage readers.
 Great story topics include, but are not limited to:

 - Interesting profiles of faculty, staff or alumni